 I’m back with another travel post, this time, our 1 week in Switzerland.
 I’m sharing all the details on our time in Switzerland, including Zurich, Interlaken, Lauterbrunnen and Zermatt.

-Along with Austria, Switzerland was one of my favorite stops in Europe.
-The cities are beautiful and modern (with older beautiful buildings and small towns) and the Swiss Alps are of course breathtaking.
-I definitely want to return one day and stay longer!
+Along with Austria, Switzerland was one of my favorite stops on our trip to Europe.
+The cities are beautiful and the Swiss Alps are of course breathtaking.
+I definitely want to return one day and stay longer.

 So today, I’m sharing what we did in our short time in Switzerland.
 There’s so much to see and we didn’t get to do it all of course, but I hope you’ll get some inspiration.